Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/3-tall-tales.md

 "He’s coming back?"

 "Yes!"
 Niral squeaked happily and wiggled into her pillow.
 "I got his message this morning!
 It won’t be for a while yet, but there’s some research he wants to do on Human networks.
-He didn’t really give details but…he’ll be here a while!"
+He didn’t really give details but... he’ll be here a while!"

 "Hmm," teased Melissa, "It’s about time you had a cub, too!"